Master of Healthcare Administration (Professional Concentration)

 Accreditation confirms that a program meets rigorous academic and professional standards, ensuring students receive a quality education that is continuously assessed and updated to stay aligned with the evolving healthcare landscape.
 For students, this means they are equipped with the knowledge and skills necessary for complex leadership roles.
 Employers often prefer graduates from accredited programs, recognizing that they are prepared to meet the high standards and demands of the healthcare industry.

-Master of Healthcare Administration Faculty Voices Heading link
+Master of Healthcare Administration Alumni Voices

-Disclaimer Heading link
+Disclaimer

 The Online Master of Healthcare Administration is a Full Cost Recovery Program and is not eligible for tuition waivers by University of Illinois employees.